-Karimov~\textit{et al.}~\cite{Karimov18} newly defines and measures sustainable throughput that previous work such as \gls{YhSB}~\cite{YahooBenchmark2016} does not consider.
-The authors define sustainable throughput as the highest load of event traffic that a system can handle without exhibiting prolonged backpressure.
-Dongen~\textit{et al.}~\cite{Eval2020} further extends the notion of sustainable throughput by defining maximum threshold values for latency and CPU utilization.
+Karimov~\textit{et al.}~\cite{Karimov18} newly defined and measured, sustainable throughput that previous work, such as the \ac{YhSB}~\cite{YahooBenchmark2016}, omitted.
+The authors define \emph{sustainable throughput} as the highest load of event traffic that a system can handle without exhibiting prolonged backpressure.
+Dongen~\textit{et al.}~\cite{Eval2020} further extend the notion of sustainable throughput by defining maximum threshold values for latency and CPU utilization.

-Both \cite{YahooBenchmark2016} and \cite{Eval2020} used Apache Kafka as a data generator.
-A single data generator of \cite{YahooBenchmark2016} begins to fall behind at around 17,000 events per second. \cite{Karimov18} mentions that Apache Kafka and Redis are the bottlenecks of the Yahoo!
+Both works \cite{YahooBenchmark2016} and \cite{Eval2020} used Apache Kafka as a data generator.
+A single data generator of \cite{YahooBenchmark2016} falls behind at around 17,000 events per second. \cite{Karimov18} mentions that Apache Kafka and Redis are the bottlenecks of the Yahoo!
 Streaming Benchmark~\cite{YahooBottleneck}.
-They choose to generate data on-the-fly and eliminated fluctuations due to network issues and GC interruptions.
+They choose to generate data on-the-fly and eliminate fluctuations due to network issues and GC interruptions.

-A large body of work~\cite{YahooBenchmark2016, Eval2020, StreamBench, PerfComp2016, CompFrame2017, Senska, nasiri_evaluation_2019, ExperiEval, DSPBench, NAMB} used Apache Kafka as a data generation facility for benchmarking streaming frameworks, as it is a widely used message broker.
+A large body of work~\cite{YahooBenchmark2016, Eval2020, StreamBench, PerfComp2016, CompFrame2017, Senska, nasiri_evaluation_2019, ExperiEval, DSPBench, NAMB, Clickstream2021} used Apache Kafka as a data generation facility for benchmarking streaming frameworks, as it is a widely used message broker.
 It was pointed out in~\cite{StreamBench} that Kafka could be a bottleneck due to their data generation speed and messaging processing capability.
-To mitigate those limitations of Apache Kafka, workarounds have been proposed.
-To ensure that the performance is not degraded by Apache Kafka, Lu~\textit{et al.}~\cite{StreamBench} preloaded a set of records that is then replayed during the experiment to avoid the data creation overhead, and Nasiri~\textit{et al.}~\cite{nasiri_evaluation_2019} ran Kafka in a separated machine.
-Karimov~\textit{et al.}~\cite{Karimov18} abandoned Kafka and created their own data generators to overcome the bottleneck and generate the data on the fly.
+Researchers proposed workarounds to mitigate those limitations of Apache Kafka.
+To ensure that Apache Kafka does not degrade the performance, Lu~\textit{et al.}~\cite{StreamBench} preloaded and replayed a set of records during the experiment to avoid the data creation overhead.
+Nasiri~\textit{et al.}~\cite{nasiri_evaluation_2019} ran Kafka in a separate machine.
+Karimov~\textit{et al.}~\cite{Karimov18} abandoned Kafka and created new data generators to overcome the bottleneck and generate the data on the fly.
 Shukla~\textit{et al.}~\cite{RIoTBench} implemented a scalable data-parallel event generator that acts as a source task for IoT sensors at a throughput of \SI{10}{\kilo\tuple\per\second}.
 Neither~\cite{Karimov18} nor~\cite{RIoTBench} have our proposed object factory to avoid data deserialization overhead, and they do not qualify our strict definition of sustainable throughput.